divVerent/aaaaxy/docs/speedrunning.md

   - All Flipped; all checkpoints that were seen were last seen in flipped/mirrored state.
   - No Escape: the game menu was never used during the run.

+### Timing

+AAAAXY includes an integrated timer with the following rules:

+  - Game load time does not count.
+  - Timer starts from first action after game load.
+  - Timer continues ticking while in the menu.
+  - Split times are shown in-game in various places.
+  - Timing ends once input is no longer accepted at the end of the game.
+  - To show a permanent in-game timer, pass `-show_time` as command line argument (optional).